telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 If you enable the scrolling functionality of the Grid and the sum of all column widths is greater than the width of the Grid, a horizontal scrollbar will appear.

 If you disable the scrolling functionality of the Grid and the columns are not able to fit, they will overflow the Grid `<div>`.
 This results in the widget's right border passing through the data cells.
 The reason for this is that, basically, the Grid is a `<table>` element inside a `<div>` one.
-Tables can expand horizontally beyond 100% to enclose their content, while `<div>` elements lack this beahvior.
+Tables can expand horizontally beyond 100% to enclose their content, while `<div>` elements lack this behavior.

 Possible solutions for table overflowing are: